How to Import Your Flying Blue Data

 See our privacy policy for full details.

 Flying Blue PDFs have complex layouts with tables, multiple columns, and varying formats across languages.
-Azure Document Intelligence is specifically designed to accurately extract data from such documents:
+Azure Document Intelligence reads such documents and extracts the text, then your import is verified before it goes live:

-- High accuracy: AI understands table structures and relationships between data
+- Reliable extraction: Reads table structures and relationships between data

 - Format resilient: Handles PDF variations and layout changes over time

-- EU hosted: Processing in West Europe (Netherlands) region for GDPR compliance
+- EU hosted: Processing in the EU for GDPR compliance

 What Gets Imported